ScotSpirit Holiday Voucher Scheme for unpaid carers and low income families

 Add your business details to our ScotSpirit Holiday Voucher Scheme directory that will be shared with our charity partners – Family Holiday Association and Shared Care Scotland, working with local carer centres.

 Accept online bookings, or advise of an alternative booking contact and process.

-Accommodation businesses are asked to offer their most competitive rate at the time of booking.
-You must also agree to a 24 hour cancellation period.
+Accommodation businesses (serviced only) are asked to offer their most competitive rate at the time of booking inclusive of breakfast.